Summertime is the best time for festival culture in Japan — from parades to period costumes, fireworks, port festivals, and much more.

 Ise Shrine Dedication Fireworks Festival

-The Miyakawa River will once again be illuminated by over 10,000 fireworks as the annual firework competition takes place.
-Pyrotechnicians from across the country will compete to create the best displays, with the festival being one the three largest in Japan.
+The Miyakawa River will once again be illuminated by over 10,000 fireworks as the annual fireworks competition takes place.
+Pyrotechnicians from across the country will compete to create the best displays, with the festival being one of the three largest in Japan.

 Sumiyoshi Festival

-The highlight of this three-day festival is the nagoshi harai shinji ritual where participants (women and children) processioning through a straw-rope ring wearing Muromachi period costumes.
+The highlight of this three-day festival is the nagoshi harai shinji ritual where participants (women and children) make a procession through a straw-rope ring wearing Muromachi-period costumes.

 The Japan International Birdman Rally

-One of Japan’s more unique festivals, participants (or “bird men”) will attempt to fly as far as possible into the lake with the help of human-powered flying machines.
+In one of Japan’s more unique festivals, participants (or “bird men”) attempt to fly as far as possible into the lake with the help of human-powered flying machines.

 Kihoku Lantern Festival

-During the late afternoon, an elaborate floating lantern is set afloat in the harbor, and in the evening, a huge fireworks display is put on.
-Nicknamed the Saiun Kujaku (rainbow peacock), it’s a sight to behold.
+In the late afternoon, an elaborate floating lantern is set afloat in the harbor, and in the evening, a huge fireworks display is put on.
+Nicknamed the saiun kujaku (rainbow peacock), it’s a sight to behold.

 Kuwana Suigo Fireworks Festival

 Celebrating the completion of the Ise Bridge in 1934, this fireworks festival sees the launch of over 10,000 rockets in an incredible display.
-There are a combination of over and underwater fireworks including Niagara Falls and star mines!
+There is a combination of over and underwater fireworks including Niagara Falls and star mines.

 Minato Matsuri Fireworks Display

 Using the city lights as the perfect backdrop, over 3,000 fireworks will be launched in Wakayama.
-Originally created to pray for the port’s safety and to bring visitors to the area, the festival grows in popularity every year.
+Created to pray for the port’s safety and to bring visitors to the area, the festival grows in popularity every year.

 Shirahama Fireworks Festival

 Another fantastic fireworks festival set in the bay at this popular beach in Wakayama.
-Running since 1948, fireworks will be launched over a period of days in front of beautiful Shirahama Beach.
+Running since 1948, fireworks will be launched over a period of days in front of beautiful Shirahama Beach, as well as during the main event on August 10.

 Hokkaido events